 Louisiana Power of Attorney for Minor Child

 To ensure that a trusted third party may take temporary parental responsibility (for medical matters) for a child younger than 18, the parent may set up a power of attorney for a minor child.

 Louisiana Power of Attorney to Transfer Motor Vehicle

 You should use a Louisiana DMV power of attorney to ensure that your agent may make decisions on your behalf in transactions relating only to motor vehicles.

 How to Get a Power of Attorney in Louisiana

 Louisiana Civil Code Articles 2985-3032 regulate durable powers of attorney in Louisiana.
-The forms on this page are compliant with this section of Louisiana Civil Code.
+The forms on this page are compliant with this section of the Louisiana Civil Code.